9001/copyparty/README.md

 ### on debian

+recommended additional steps on debian

-recommended steps to enable audio metadata and thumbnails (from images and videos):
+enable audio metadata and thumbnails (from images and videos):

 * as root, run the following:
   `apt install python3 python3-pip python3-dev ffmpeg`